DonSchenck/DotNetOnLinux/GettingStarted.md

 `export DOTNET_HOME=$HOME/dotnet`
 `export PATH=$PATH:$DOTNET_HOME`

+Note: It's a good idea to add the above to lines to your .bash_profile file.

 ### Prove your dotnet installation
 `dotnet --help`
 This will prove that you have successfully installed the dotnet CLI and provide you with an over of the command available.